New Build in Brant County

 The overall palette for the home was selected to reflect the outdoors, and the relaxed, informal lifestyle of the owners.
 It also serves as a backdrop for the selection of upholstery fabrics and furnishings as phase two of the build.
 Many options are open to coordinate and compliment the relatively natural tones.
 The Shaker Style 4-Panel doors selected were stain grade for the main floor, paint grade for the lower level.
 Coffered ceiling beams, built-in countertops, bench seats, stairs, structural beams and mantel in the Three Season room, and the interior doors were all stained in a dark walnut brown custom stain to enhance the flow of the home.

-Attention to every detail is key to achieving a successful and balance aesthetic, a unified whole - in short - a beautiful home.
+Attention to every detail is key to achieving a successful and balanced aesthetic, a unified whole - in short - a beautiful home.